wattsxx/MIST-4610-Group-21482_9/README.md

 JOIN Class ON Employees.employeeID = Class.Employees_employeeID
 WHERE NOT EXISTS(SELECT * FROM Class WHERE Employees.employeeID = Class.Employees_employeeID AND locationID = 1);

+Description Q6: This query identifies the names of all employees who have not taught any classes at a particular location.
+We can choose from any location to pull this data out of.
+From a managerial perspective, this data could be useful in terms of resource allocation planning.
+If an excessive amount of employees have not taught classes at a location, resources could be allocated to help these employees start teaching and maybe decide to open up more class offerings within that location, instead of putting them towards those where many have taught.

 TP_Q7()
 SELECT Customers.customerName